robertesler/Pd4P3/README.md

 # Copyright
 This software is copyrighted by Robert Esler, 2021.

+# Author(s)
+Pd4P3 is written by Robert Esler with much help from Lisa Tolentino.
+Pd++ is written by Robert Esler.
+Pure Data is written by Miller Puckette and others:  see https://github.com/pure-data/pure-data

 # Pd++
 Pd++ is a C++ library based on the signal objects of Pure Data.
 More information can be found here: https://bitbucket.org/resler/pd/src/master/